jaxankey/TA2/README.md

 Captain: "Excellent.
 We move *immediately*."

-Helmsman: "Sir, there is nothing of value on that planet, and we are on a peaceful mission to -" (gun butt strikes forehead)
+Helmsman: "Sir, there are absolutely no resources of value on that planet, and we are on a peaceful mission to -" (gun butt strikes forehead)

 Captain: "We don't have time for this.
 SUIT UP!"